 Your rights to privacy are extremely important to us and we prioritise protecting these.
 You have the following rights in relating to the data we store and process:

-You can find out what personal information we hold about you by making a written ‘subject access request’ or ‘right of access’ under the GDPR.
-We will then supply you with: a description of the data we hold about you, information about how it was obtained, why and for what purpose we are holding your information, what categories of personal data is held, who it could be disclosed to, the retention periods for your data and give you a copy of the information held.
-You can ask us to correct or remove any information that you think is inaccurate.
+You can find out what personal information practitioners hold about you by making a written ‘subject access request’ or ‘right of access’ under the GDPR.
+This needs to be addressed to the individual practitioner who has provided your treatment.
+Practitioners will then supply you with: a description of the data they hold about you, information about how it was obtained, why and for what purpose they are holding your information, what categories of personal data is held, who it could be disclosed to, the retention periods for your data and give you a copy of the information held.
+You can ask practitioners to correct or remove any information that you think is inaccurate.

-We take complaints very seriously and want to ensure you are satisfied with our service and the way in which we process your personal information.
-If you have a complaint, in the first instance, please talk to Information Controllers Louise McCusker or Anne Francis (whoever is directly involved in your care or who has made contact with you) about any questions or concerns you have about the processing of your personal data.
+Practitioners are individually responsible for complaints about their practice and data storage.
+Practitioners want to ensure you are satisfied with the service they provide and the way in which they process your personal information.
+If you have a complaint, in the first instance, please talk to whoever is directly involved in your care or who has made contact with you about any questions or concerns you have about the processing of your personal data.
 If this does not achieve a satisfactory resolution, please contact the Information Commission Organisation to lodge a complaint.
 Contact information ICO:Website: https://ico.org.uk/concerns/Email: [email protected]Telephone: +44 (0) 303 123 1113

 What information do we collect and why?

-Information is only obtained directly from you to enable contact with you, your GP or next of kin in order to maintain your safety or follow up between sessions (according to statutory obligations).
+Once you have been allocated a therapist, information will only be obtained directly from you to enable contact with you, your GP or next of kin in order to maintain your safety or follow up between sessions (according to statutory obligations).
 Information obtained is limited and proportional and never shared with third parties for marketing or advertising purposes.
 Information will only be shared in exceptional circumstances when your safety or the safety of others is deemed a significant risk.
 In these instances, we endeavour to inform you before any information is shared and information is only shared with organisations directly involved in your care (GP/insurance company) or emergency healthcare services.
 Information (such as your name, age and diagnosis) may be shared in the context of supervision in accordance with professional responsibilities to ensure safe and effective practise.

 Information that we collect includes personal or sensitive information such as: